What Are Frankincense and Myrrh?

 Frankincense has many benefits that go far beyond just being a pleasant fragrance.
 Some of these benefits include:

-- Frankincense has anti-inflammatory properties evidenced in clinical trials – helping to reduce joint inflammation caused by osteoarthritis and rheumatoid arthritis.
+• Anti-inflammatory: Frankincense has anti-inflammatory properties, as evidenced in clinical trials – helping to reduce joint inflammation caused by osteoarthritis and rheumatoid arthritis.
 However, further studies are needed to confirm these effects.

-- Frankincense may reduce the likelihood of asthma attacks and its symptoms like shortness of breath and wheezing associated with respiratory conditions.
+• Improvement of asthma: Frankincense may reduce the likelihood of asthma attacks and their symptoms, like shortness of breath and wheezing associated with respiratory conditions.

 Benefits of Myrrh: